Robert Walpole (colonel)

-Colonel Robert Walpole (18 November 1650 – 18 November 1700) of Houghton Hall in Norfolk, was an English Whig politician and Colonel in the militia who served as a Member of Parliament for the borough of Castle Rising, Norfolk, from 1689 to 1700.
-He is mainly notable for being the father of Robert Walpole, 1st Earl of Orford, considered to have been the first Prime Minister of Great Britain.
-He is the ancestor of all the Barons Walpole and Earls of Orford, of all creations, and of the present Marquess of Cholmondeley, owner of Houghton Hall.
-He is also known as the Guinness World Records holder for having the world's longest overdue public library book.
+Colonel Robert Walpole (18 November 1650 – 18 November 1700) was an English Whig politician and militia officer who served as a member of parliament for the borough of Castle Rising from 1689 to 1700.
+He is best known for being the father of Robert Walpole, the first Prime Minister of the United Kngdom.
+Walpole is the ancestor of all the Barons Walpole and Earls of Orford, of all creations, and of the present Marquess of Cholmondeley, owner of Houghton Hall.
+He is also the Guinness World Records holder for having the world's longest overdue public library book.

 Origins

 He was born at Houghton Hall in 1650, the son and heir of Edward Walpole (d.1668) of Houghton (the family seat for over four decades), by his wife Susan Crane.
 His father ardently supported the Restoration of the Monarchy to King Charles II and was subsequently created a Knight of the Bath.